Thomas the Apostle: Succession

-As per the tradition of Saint Thomas Christians, St. Thomas the Apostle established his throne in India and ordained Mar Keppa, a Chera prince, as his successor.
+As per the tradition of the Saint Thomas Christians, St. Thomas the Apostle established his throne in India and ordained Mar Keppa, a Chera prince, as his successor.
+India became his see (Kolla Hendo); therefore, the see of the metropolitan of Saint Thomas Christians was India and adopted the title of "Metropolitan and Gate of all India".
+In Syriac Manuscript Vatican Syriac Codex 22, the title given for the Metropolitan of the Saint Thomas Christians was "the superintendent and ruler of the holy see of St. Thomas the Apostle".

 Historical references

 A number of early Christian writings written during the centuries immediately following the first Ecumenical Council of 325 mention Thomas' mission.

 The Transitus Mariae describes each of the apostles purportedly being temporarily transported to heaven during the Assumption of Mary.

 Acts of Thomas

-The main source is the apocryphal Acts of Thomas, sometimes called by its full name The Acts of Judas Thomas, written circa 180–230 AD.
+The main source is the apocryphal Acts of Thomas, sometimes referred to by its full name The Acts of Judas Thomas, written circa 180–230 AD.
 These are generally regarded by various Christian religions as apocryphal, or even heretical.
 The two centuries that lapsed between the life of the apostle and the recording of this work cast doubt on their authenticity.

 The king, Misdeus (or Mizdeos), was infuriated when Thomas converted the queen Tertia, the king's son Juzanes, sister-in-law princess Mygdonia and her friend Markia.
-Misdeus led Thomas outside the city and ordered four soldiers to take him to the nearby hill, where the soldiers speared Thomas and killed him.
+Misdeus led Thomas outside the city and ordered four soldiers to take him to the nearby hill, where the soldiers speared Thomas, killing him.
 After Thomas' death, Syphorus was elected the first presbyter of Mazdai by the surviving converts, while Juzanes was the first deacon.
-(The names Misdeus, Tertia, Juzanes, Syphorus, Markia and Mygdonia (c.f.
-Mygdonia, a province of Mesopotamia) may suggest Greek descent or cultural influences.
+(The names Misdeus, Tertia, Juzanes, Syphorus, Markia and Mygdonia (cf. Mygdonia, a province of Mesopotamia) may suggest Greek descent or cultural influences.
 Greek traders had long visited Muziris.
-Greek kingdoms in northern India and Bactria, founded by Alexander the Great, were vassals of the Indo-Parthians.